Sye Raa Narasimha Reddy AP And TS Box Office Collections (Day 3): Continues The Hunt!

 A Comparison With Saaho

-A comparison between Sye Raa Narasimha Reddy and Saaho reveal that both films have done equally well when 3 days collections are considered.
+A comparison between Sye Raa Narasimha Reddy and Saaho reveal that both films have done equally well when 3-day collections are considered.
 Sye Raa and Saaho are the two Telugu movies of recent times that managed to enter the 50-crore share club within a short time.
 However, Sye Raa has the advantage of positive reviews, which might help the movie to maintain good momentum.

 The Upcoming Holidays

-A big surge in the collections is expected to happen over the long weekend.
-The pre-bookings for Saturday and Sunday are good and lets's how the movie will perform in the upcoming days.
+A big surge in collections is expected to happen over the long weekend.
+Pre-bookings for Saturday and Sunday are good and let's see how the movie will perform in the upcoming days.
 Family audiences are expected to come to theatres in large numbers during the weekend.